-Note: For customers in the People's Republic of China, a Lenovo-qualified TPM 2.0 adapter or a Trusted Cryptographic Module (TCM) adapter (sometimes called a daughter card) may be pre-installed.
+Note: For customers in Chinese Mainland, a Lenovo-qualified TPM 2.0 adapter or a Trusted Cryptographic Module (TCM) adapter (sometimes called a daughter card) may be pre-installed.

-• Large data-storage capacity and hot-swap capability
+Large data-storage capacity and hot-swap capability

-With the hot-swap feature, you can add, remove, or replace drives without turning off the server.
+For server models with the hot-swap feature, you can add, remove, or replace drives without turning off the server.